mobinets/6G-Edge-Computing-Simulation-Deployment/README.md

-# Simulation for EdgeGO -- A Mobile Resource-sharing Framework for 5G/6G Edge Computing in Massive IoT Systems
+# Simulation for 6G Edge Computing -- A Mobile Resource-sharing Framework for 5G/6G Edge Computing in Massive IoT Systems

 # Introduction
 This repo contians the simulation code used in the publication: